davidc6/cs-knowledge/notes/compilers/scanner.md

 These are programs that identify words in a stream of characters.

+- **Automaton** - relatively self-operating machine designed to automatically follow a sequence of operations or respond to predetermined instructions.
+The automaton consists of states and transitions.

+- **Finite Automaton** - an automaton with a finite number of states.

+## DFA (Deterministic Finite Automaton)

+Used for lexical analysis.
+DFA reads the input source as a sequence of characters and identifies tokens such as keywords, operators, identifiers and literals.
+This is done by recognising patterns.
+Each state in the DFA represents part of the scanning process.
+Transitions between states are determined by the current input character.
+For each state and input symbol there's exactly one next state.
+This makes it efficient for scanning large source code inputs.

 ## NFA (Nondeterministic finite automaton)

 - Intermediate step from regex to DFA (deterministic finite automaton)